 Humanity & Inclusion in Cuba

-Our team has worked in Cuba since 1998, initially supporting prosthesis and orthosis production and community-based rehabilitation (CBR).
+Our team has worked in Cuba since 1998, initially supporting artificial limb and orthopedic brace production and community-based rehabilitation.
 In time, our attention has shifted to support to civil society and inclusive education, along with emergency response to hurricanes.

 Cuba is particularly prone to hurricanes, which cause regular and severe economic damage to the country and undermine living conditions, especially for people with disabilities who generally have fewer resources.
 Cuba is the largest Caribbean nation with 11 million people, and according to the latest estimates, 366,864 people in Cuba have disabilities.